Tips for writing a CVJanuary 27, 2016 Careers Advice

 - Lessons learned – it’s a good idea to be able to talk positively about your own personal development.
 You will have learned lessons and ideas from other teachers over the years.
 State what these were and how you have developed them.

-- More than swimming – stages eight, nine and 10 of the ASA Aquatic Skills Framework involve introductions to other aquatic disciplines of diving, synchro and water polo as well as rookie lifesaving skills.
+- More than swimming – stages eight, nine and 10 of the Swim England Aquatic Skills Framework involve introductions to other aquatic disciplines of diving, synchro and water polo as well as rookie lifesaving skills.

 - Achievements are slightly more quantifiable with coaches – number of national qualifiers, number of medals, number of swimmers at the club etc. While these always sound great and you should definitely include them, most people applying for the job of swimming coach will have similar stats.
 So when writing a CV prepare some more achievements outside the obvious.